-Throughout 2019, instances of students being taken out of class because of “dress code violations” popped up on Facebook time and time again.
+Instances of students being taken out of class because of “dress code violations” pop up on Facebook time and time again.
 In some of the cases, what the students were wearing seemed completely appropriate, leading to criticisms by both parents and the public.

 As the school year drew to a close, one more incident popped up on Facebook, and the post went viral, not because of the “violation,” but because of how the student chose to respond.

 17-year-old Ross Lynn is a student in Oklahoma who chose to wear a pair of black leggings and a tank top to school.
 She covered it up with a long sweater, and was sure that her outfit was above board.
 She was wrong.
 The school administration told her that her outfit was inappropriate and she was asked to go home and change.

 Lynn followed the instructions given by the administration, just not in the way she was expected to.